kherge/xml.specification/README.md

 -------------

 - A modern browser than can render XML using XSL.
-- Experiencing editing XML documents.
+- Experience editing XML documents.
 - Your all-time favorite XML editor.
 - `xmllint` if you want to use `tools/validate.sh`.
 - PERL 5.8+ with `XML::LibXML` if you want to use `tools/fix-ids.pl`.